 incorporated environmental issues into the organisation’s EMS

-integrated EMS requirements into its various business functions and processes.
+integrated EMS requirements into its various business activities, products and processes.

 3. Focus on leadership